notfb/cqrs-handson/README.md

   * Students will work on assigned exercises which eventually creates an "ExerciseFinishedEvent" per student and assignment.
     The "ExerciseFinishedEvent" contains the number of errors made ("numErrors") and the maximum number of errors of the exercise, i.e. "numErrors == 0" is the perfect score and "numErrors == maxErrors" the worst possible score.
-  * Based on performance the teacher will award students with coins (i.e. good job) and stars (i.e. extent job), which creates an "AwardCoinsAndStarsEvent" per student.
+  * Based on performance the teacher will award students with coins (i.e. good job) and stars (i.e. exemplary job), which creates an "AwardCoinsAndStarsEvent" per student.

 ## Local development